7assanQ/HexDecTool/README.md

   - Option 5 Binary Addition
   - Option 6 Binary Subtractio

-- Option 9 will 9 more options.
+- Option 9 will show 9 more options.
   - Option 0 Go Back to The Main Menu
   - Option 1 Hexadecimal AND
   - Option 2 Hexadecimal OR